 The Max Planck Institute for Informatics promotes and supports talented female scientists, especially during the phase of family and career planning.

-GradUS - the graduate program at Saarland University
+GradUS - Support Centre for Doctoral Researchers at Saarland University

-Again in the 2018 summer semester, GradUS will offer a series of special doctoral student events to facilitate the acquisition and enhancement of key competencies for jobs in the research, industry, and society sectors.
+Again in the winter term 2018/2019, GradUS will offer a series of special doctoral student events to facilitate the acquisition and enhancement of key competencies for jobs in the research, industry, and society sectors.
 The program is open to all doctoral students of Saarland University.
 (Many courses are offered in German only.)

 Suscribe to the newsletter to keep up to date with GradUS program events.